 And how could I forget the time when we were told that there was a snake at our school.
 These guys had to come and remove it.

 The students had a lot of activities at school that overruled their daily classes, especially their English classes.

 During the times when they’d have activities, the foreign teachers didn’t have to do anything.
 Sometimes we’d go watch them or participate in the activities and it was entertaining.
 They had “science days,” “sports days,” singing contests, and many other cute activities.

 Teaching in Mahachai at Samut Sakhon Burana School made me understand how teachers love their job.
 It isn’t about the money, but it is the way you feel when you start to build relationships with your students.

 I woke up every single day and loved my job (even when they’d take my phone and take thousands of selfies).
 I honestly wish I could’ve stayed in Mahachai for a longer time, but Covid and life had other plans for me.

 When I tell you time flew by when I was there, I am not exaggerating.
 That is how you know you truly love your job.
-Being an ESL teacher in Thailand will forever hold a spot in my heart.
+Teaching abroad in Thailand will forever hold a spot in my heart.